NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`ensure-periodicity` [`boolean`]**
 —
-If `true` (the default) *and* if the boundary conditions are periodic (`k-point` is not `false`), then the geometric objects are automatically repeated periodically according to the lattice vectors which define the size of the computational cell.
+If `true` (the default) *and* if the boundary conditions are periodic (`k-point` is not `false`), then the geometric objects are automatically repeated periodically according to the lattice vectors which define the size of the cell.

 **`eps-averaging?` [`boolean`]**
 —